minzsiure/minzsiure.github.io/index.md

 🧠💭 We organized a NeurIPS 2025 workshop, Data on the Brain & Mind.
 Contributions and other details of the workshop are avaliable <a href="https://data-brain-mind.github.io/" target=_blank>here</a>.
 A recording of the workshop will be made avaliable <a href="https://neurips.cc/virtual/2025/loc/san-diego/workshop/109557" target=_blank>here</a>.

-I'm happy to chat if our research interests overlap.
-Additionally, I've immersively benefited from various learning opportunities and mentorships I received in my path of science; if you are a student who has a similar curiosity and is seeking guidance, please feel free to contact me.
+I’m happy to chat if our research interests overlap.
+I’ve been fortunate to benefit from many learning opportunities and mentorship along my scientific journey; if you’re a curious student seeking guidance, I’d be glad to connect.
+My only ask is that you pay it forward and support others when you’re in a similar position to do so.

 ### Name & Pronunciation
 I published under my official name <b>Yi Xie</b>, but I commonly go by <b>Eva</b>.
 I often display both names together as <b>Eva Yi Xie</b> (pronounced: <em>Yi-va Yi Shieh</em>), both of which were given to me at birth.
 My recent works are published under Eva Yi Xie.